 On the other hand, if Google receives a legal request for user data, it is unlikely that your private messages will be shared.
 The Stored Communication Act (SCA) prevents Google and other email service providers from providing the content of email messages.
 Of course, when law enforcement subpoenas content or emails from Facebook or Google, the game changes.

 The moral of the story?
 Be thoughtful about what you type, whether privately or publicly.
-For more information, contact our office.
+For more information, or if you need to contact a social media lawyer, contact our office.